 This System Programming procedure lets you assign any number of extensions to a Hunt Group.
-The system supports up to seven Hunt Groups; however, Hunt Group 7 is used exclusively for the voice messaging system.
+The system supports up to eight Hunt Groups; however, Hunt Group 7 is used exclusively for the voice messaging system and Hunt Group 8 is used exclusively for transferring and detecting fax calls.